 John Shuckburgh sets about building a plain but substantial 3-storied mansion – the core of which survives today.

-Shaw acquires the Hall and commisions Charles Armstrong of Warwick to renovate the house, adding additional Italianate features including the substantial Roman Catholic Chapel.
+Shaw acquires the Hall and commissions Charles Armstrong of Warwick to renovate the house, adding additional Italianate features including the substantial Roman Catholic Chapel.
+It was also during this period that the famous landscaper, Harold Peto, was brought in to develop the gardens including a formal parterre terrace and a raised pond enclosed by a pergola – remnants of which can still be seen today.

 Today, Bourton Hall is owned by Country House Wedding Ltd, and forms the perfect backdrop for wedding day dreams to come true.